Top

 Factors in Calculating Maintenance & Amount Awarded

-- Lacks sufficient property, including marital property apportioned to her, to provide for her reasonable needs
+• Lacks sufficient property, including marital property apportioned to her or him, to provide for her or his reasonable needs

-- Is unable to support herself through appropriate employment or is the custodian of a child whose condition or circumstances make it appropriate that the custodian not be required to seek employment outside the home.
+• Is unable to support herself / himself through appropriate employment or is the custodian of a child whose condition or circumstances make it appropriate that the custodian not be required to seek employment outside the home.

 In many cases, the spouse seeking maintenance can prove a need for an amount of maintenance that simply cannot be paid by the other spouse.